Skip to chat with us. Skip to content

 Trichomoniasis can be tested using urine or a vaginal, cervical, or urethral swab sample of body fluid.

-• Nucleic Acid Amplification Test (NAAT): works by identifying the genetic material of the parasite.
-This is the most reliable test to detect Trichomoniasis.
+• Nucleic Acid Amplification Test (NAAT): This test works by identifying the genetic material of the parasite.
+This is the most reliable test for detecting trigomoniasis.

 Results: One to three days.

-• Culture tests to grow the parasite from a collected sample, best results when the sample is delivered to the lab shortly after collection.
+• Culture tests are used to grow the parasite from a collected sample, and the best results are when the sample is delivered to the lab shortly after collection.

 Results: Five to seven days.